CosmWasm/docs-deprecated/docs/01-intro.md

 * [Ecosystem](/ecosystem/overview) provides an ecosystem overview.

 * [Plus](/cw-plus/0.9.0/overview) is for state-of-the-art, production ready CosmWasm smart contracts.

+* [Testnets](/ecosystem/testnets/build-requirements) is a good first point if you are searching for a live network to test and hack your smart contracts on a stable and easy to use testing environment.
+Also, "**We have enough validators joining the testnets**", said no one ever 😉

 ## Further Studies {#further-studies}